Philipeano/ActorsGallery/README.md

 # ActorsGallery
-A simple REST API that enables users fetch information about movie characters and post comments.
+A simple REST API that enables users fetch information about motion picture episodes and characters, and post comments.